College of Nursing Review | The FIQ ready to claim millions in compensation

 2023-10-06 16:38:16

-(Montreal) The fiasco of the admission exam to the Order of Nurses of Quebec (OIIQ) could cost millions of dollars in lost remuneration and damages if the Office des professions du Québec confirms that hundreds of candidates were harassed.
+(Montreal) The fiasco of the admission exam to the Order of Nurses of Quebec (OIIQ) might cost millions of dollars in lost remuneration and damages if the Office des professions du Québec confirms that hundreds of candidates were harassed.
 Their union intends to fight for them to be compensated.

 In an interview with The Canadian Press, the president of the Fédération interprofessionnelle de la santé du Québec (FIQ), Julie Bouchard, confirmed that the union’s legal resources are currently evaluating possible recourse.
 It wants its members to recover the sums lost in salary and social benefits, in addition to raising possible moral damages.